Wit-K/ChemStudent/theory.md

 ---

 ## 6. Catalyst materials
-Not all metals act the same and they can often be categorized into three groups based on what they produce:
+When we say we are making fuel, don't expect liquid gasoline to drip off the catalyst.
+For example, group 1 & 2 metals make gas (CO/Hydrogen) that float away and Copper makes liquid alcohols that dissolve invisibly into the water.
+So, because they don't act the same, they are often be categorized into groups based on what they produce:

 ### Group 1: Hydrogen Producers
 **Metals:** Platinum (Pt), Nickel (Ni), Iron (Fe), Titanium (Ti) and more.